-- An Alien Registration Receipt Card (I-151 or I-551) or a Conditional Permanent Resident Card (I-151C) - An Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: - Refugee, asylum granted - Cuban-Haitian entrant - Indefinite parole - Citizen of the Freely Associated States Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau (considered for grant aid and federal aid only). - Students attending CCD under DACA or ASSET do not qualify for federal or state financial aid but are encouraged to apply for scholarships at CCD.
-See CCD.edu/DREAMers for more information.
+- An Alien Registration Receipt Card (I-151 or I-551) or a Conditional Permanent Resident Card (I-151C) - An Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: - Refugee, asylum granted - Cuban-Haitian entrant - Indefinite parole - Citizen of the Freely Associated States Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau (considered for grant aid and federal aid only). - Students attending CCD under DACA or ASSET do not qualify for federal financial aid but are encouraged to apply for scholarships at CCD.
+See CCD.edu/DREAMers for more information. - Students attending under ASSET may qualify for state aid.
+They must complete the Income Information Form available at CCD.edu/ FinAid.